 SD TRAVEL LEISURERecent and archived news stories on: Airports, Conventions, Entertainment, Hotels, Gaming, Restaurants, Sports, Theme Parks, Travel...

-Some of the business events scheduled for the week of Aug.
-18, 2014 in the county.
+Some of the business events scheduled in the county for the week of Sept.
+15, 2014.

 TOURISM: Good Room Metrics Boost Prices of Properties

 San Diego topped all other California counties for the value of hotel property sales deals completed in the first half of 2014, according to the latest data from Atlas Hospitality Group, and the local region will likely see increasing scrutiny from investors amid continuing improvement in the hospitality economy.

 TRANSPORT: Cab Owner Says Market Can’t Handle More

 The unhappiness in taxicab owner Tony Hueso’s voice is apparent as he sums up the plan to expand the number of cabs on the streets of San Diego.